RIMPAC: RIMPAC 2022

 RIMPAC 2022 was held in the summer of that year, between 29 June and 4 August.
 It was expected to be a more traditional RIMPAC with the loosening of COVID-19 restrictions.

 On 23 February 2022, it was announced that 27 countries are expected to take part.
 On 14 April 2022, it was announced that Canada would send four warships to participate.
-However, the two Kingston-class MCDVs scheduled to participate, HMCS Brandon and HMCS Edmonton, were unavailable to participate.
-The same day, Peru announced that the corvette BAP Guise would also take part.
+The same day, Peru announced that the corvette BAP Guise would take part.

-On 1 June 2022, a total of 26 countries have confirmed to take part at Exercise RIMPAC 2022, with the list as follows: Australia, Brunei, Canada, Chile, Colombia, Denmark, Ecuador, France, Germany, India, Indonesia, Israel, Japan, South Korea, Malaysia, Mexico, the Netherlands, New Zealand, Peru, the Philippines, Singapore, Sri Lanka, Thailand, Tonga, the United Kingdom, and the United States (being 11 countries in Asia, 5 countries in Europe, 4 countries in South America, 3 countries in North America and 3 countries in Oceania).
+On 1 June 2022, a total of 26 countries have confirmed to take part at Exercise RIMPAC 2022, with the list as follows: Australia, Brunei, Canada, Chile, Colombia, Denmark, Ecuador, France, Germany, India, Indonesia, Israel, Japan, South Korea, Malaysia, Mexico, the Netherlands, New Zealand, Peru, the Philippines, Singapore, Sri Lanka, Thailand, Tonga, the United Kingdom, and the United States, being 11 countries from Asia, 5 countries from Europe, 4 countries from South America, 3 countries from North America and 3 countries from Oceania.

+RIMPAC 2024

+RIMPAC 2024 included ships and personnel from 29 countries.
+It is reported that the decommissioned ship USS Tarawa was used in a sinking exercise as part of Exercise RIMPAC 2024.
+The U.S. Navy officially unveiled the AIM-174B air-to-air missile, an "Air-Launched Configuration" of the RIM-174 Standard ERAM surface-to-air missile.
+The AIM-174 is the first dedicated long-range air-to-air missile fielded by the U.S. military since the Navy's retirement of the AIM-54 Phoenix.